 A Proclamation declaring October 2023 as Fire Prevention Month was presented to Fire Marshall Don Foster.
-Fire Marshall Foster stated that the proclamation is to declare October as Fire Prevention Month.
-He added that about 2/5 of all resident residential structure fires begin in the kitchen and roughly 1/3 of those are due to unintended cooking fires.
-It is the Fire Department's hope that with this proclamation that they can educate the community to use safe cooking practices, to have working smoke detectors, and have an emergency escape plan so that they can reduce the risk of structure fires due to kitchen and cooking fires.
+Fire Marshall Foster stated that about 2/5 of residential structure fires begin in the kitchen and roughly 1/3 of those are due to unintended cooking fires.
+It is the Fire Department's hope that with this proclamation that they can educate the community to use safe cooking practices, to have working smoke detectors, and to have an emergency escape plan so that they can reduce the risk of structure fires due to kitchen and cooking fires.

 A Proclamation declaring September 17 through 23, 2023 as Minority Enterprise Development Week was presented to the Economic Development Commission.
-Ms. Hannah Rainey, Economic Development Commissioner, stated that as of 2021, minority owned businesses accounted for almost 1.2 million American businesses, generating over \$1.4 trillion per year in revenue and creating over 4.2 million jobs, impacting the local economy and community culture.
-She noted that the President of the United States has declared Minority Enterprise Development Week for the nation for the last 40 years and this year marks the first year that Arizona has joined in a concerted effort to organize events statewide to celebrate owned businesses.
-Therefore, the City and the members of the Economic Development Commission have joined in the celebration of the contributions of the local minority owned businesses, and after careful consideration of all business recognition, nominations, Choson Martial Arts has been selected as a minority owned business for of the year for their unique role, impact and dedication to the community as expressed by their patrons and students.
+Ms. Rainey, Economic Development Commissioner, stated that as of 2021, minority owned businesses accounted for almost 1.2 million American businesses, generating over \$1.4 trillion per year in revenue and creating over 4.2 million jobs, impacting the local economy and community culture.
+She noted that the President of the United States declared Minority Enterprise Development Week for the nation for the last 40 years and this year marks the first year that Arizona has joined in a concerted effort to organize events statewide to celebrate owned businesses.
+Therefore, the City and the members of the Economic Development Commission have joined in the celebration of the contributions of the local minority owned businesses.

+Ms. Rainey stated that after careful consideration of all business nominations, Choson Martial Arts was selected as the minority owned business of the year for their unique role, impact and dedication to the community as expressed by their patrons and students.